 Jump to:Page Content

 Students may receive credit for both API-102 and API-110 or API-112 only if API-102 is taken first.
-API-102I is part of a three course integrated cohort for MPP students interested in the Business and Government Policy (BGP) policy area of concentration.
-Students who enroll in API-102I must also enroll in API-202I and DPI-201I during the Spring 2014 semester.
-Participation in this experimental integrated cohort—which also features co-curricular experiences—is highly recommended for aspiring BGP concentrators.
+Open to MPP1 students only.
+Part of a four course integrated cohort tailored to the needs of MPP students interested in the International and Global Affairs (IGA) policy area of concentration.
+Students who enroll in API-102I must also enroll in API-202I, DPI-101I, and IGA-100 during the spring 2016 semester.
+Participation in this experimental integrated cohort is required for prospective IGA concentrators.